One of the hottest topics for pregnancy health is Vitamin A supplementation. Is it safe? How much is too much? Am I getting enough from my diet?

 Given that we work with women all over the world, it is important to share that women of some cultures suffer from vitamin A deficiency.
 Vitamin A deficiency often leads to the development of xerophthalmia which is thickening of the cornea and conjunctiva of the eye, as well as the inability to produce tears.
 The World Health Organization estimates that 9.8 million pregnant women worldwide have xerophthalmia.

 In conclusion, we know that vitamin A is an essential pregnancy nutrient for both a mother and her child.
-Focus should be on eating whole food sources of vitamin A and following a pregnancy diet composed of foods offering a wide variety of nutrients needed in pregnancy.
+The focus should be on eating whole food sources of vitamin A and following a pregnancy diet composed of foods offering a wide variety of nutrients needed in pregnancy.
 In order for pregnant mothers to get the necessary nutrients they need, supplementing with a whole food prenatal multivitamin is advised.
 This helps prevent nutritional deficiencies, including that of vitamin A. Learn which nutritional supplements are safe for pregnancy here… and browse our complete library of Pregnancy Health articles… for more information.
+And perhaps most important, talk to your doctor if you are unsure or concerned about any nutrient you’re wanting to take in pregnancy.
 Here’s to a happy and healthy pregnancy!